yasiryagi/helpdesk/roles/validators/README.md

 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
 We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.

+**Note (ports)**
+In case you run a firewall on your node, a validator does not require any incoming ports to be open.

 # On Your Machine

 ---